apeirohaon/spacepirates/location_descriptions.md

 Solari Fortuna: Man-made planet to replace the moon, which was falling apart.
 Once a symbol of hope for a united humanity, now nothing more than a new new vegas.
 A destination where everything is ephemeral.
 Dedicated to the .01%.]

+Jupiter: Some amount of private vacation homes and entertainment centers in orbit.
+Skydiving like Felix Baumgartner?

 Neptune, Uranus, Pluto: Exclusively manned by researchers and their aides.